htsrjdrouse/daksh-toolchanger-v2/Klipper/klipper_concepts_crash_detection.md

 ```

 ## PAUSE ##
 The PAUSE macro has been modified to fix this, in klipper_toolchanger, pause_resume.cfg contains the PAUSE and RESUME macros.
+When looking at this code, the sensor error can be ToolChanger Error or a Filament Error.
+The error conditional should be > 0 rather than == 1 or you add an additional conditional to indicate the Filament Error.

 ```
 [gcode_macro PAUSE]